nxskok/pasias/docs/15-logistic-regression.md

 ```

-This display is kind of compressed.
-Every time you see a squiggle, as
-in `pain~`, that means there is actually more (not shown), so
-what you do is to check that what you see here matches at least the
-start of what is supposed to be there.

 You should check that the variables that should be numbers actually
 are, that the variables that should be categorical have (as far as is